- 4 Bedrooms

 Don't forget to get the property manager's contact phone number and entry/exit procedures for your rental property.
 We recommend saving the contact's details in your cell phone and wallet.

 Congratulations on reserving your vacation rental!
 You're on the way to a fantastic vacation!

 During your Stay

-- When there's any ambiguity about vehicle parking, policies of the property, property access, swimming pool functions, etc... we suggest you ask the rental manager promptly.
-A quick phone call eliminates many hassles.
+- When there's any ambiguity about parking, policies of the house, condo access, swimming pool operations, etc... we advise you ask the rental home manager promptly.
+A phone call can save several hours of difficulty.

-- Enjoy your stay!
-Make certain to protect the owner (and your things!) by keeping the rental locked up while you are away, just like you would at home.
+- Remember to protect the property owner (and your things!) by keeping the vacation rental secured when you are away, just like you would in your own home.

-- Make sure to walk through the rental home one final time and look for damages.
-When possible, do this walk-out review with the property owner present.
-If the property manager is not available, make sure to take photos of the property to record its condition.
+- Be sure to walk through the rental home one last time and check for damages.
+If possible, do this walk-out assessment with the property manager present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.

 Learn and Improve